cadenai/byodr/docs/autopilot_manual.md

 In the new route-folder 'mb3_left' we make navigationpoint-folders:
 - '20_keepleft', with images of keeping the obstacle left.
+- '30_startrampup', with images of where to increase power before the ramp-up.
-- '50_endrampup', with images of turning to the left after the ramp-up.
+- '50_endrampup', with images of where to decrease after the ramp-up.
-- '80_stopbeforedown', with images of the place where to stop.
+- '80_stopbeforedown', with images of the place where to stop and drive ramp-down slowly.
+- '90_fasterafterdown', with images of the place where to speed up.

 In the new route-folder 'mb4_rigt' we make navigationpoint-folders:
 - '20_keepright', with images of keeping the obstacle left.